dahong67/hyper-group-testing/supp,LOD,4/README.md

 # Simulation under a realistic COVID-19 model with reduced limit of detection (LOD)

-Python code in this directory repeats some of the simulations from `../simulation/` with a reduced LOD.
+Code in this directory repeats some of the simulations from `../simulation/` with a reduced LOD.

 The `designs/` directory has the main output data files;